Cleanup underway a day after powerful storms pound Northeast

+Torrential rain, wind and marble-sized hail left at least four people dead and more than 200,000 homes and businesses without power.
+There was even a small, weather-generated tsunami off the New Jersey coast, though it caused no known damage.

-NEW YORK (AP) — The cleanup is underway throughout the Northeast a day after powerful storms pounded the region with torrential rain and marble-sized hail, leaving at least two people dead and hundreds of thousands of customers without power.
+NEW YORK (AP) — Residents in the Northeast cleaned up Wednesday, a day after powerful storms pounded the region with torrential rain and marble-sized hail, leaving at least four people dead and more than 200,000 homes and businesses without power.

-Connecticut officials said a man was killed Tuesday when a tree fell on his truck.
-An 11-year-old New York girl was killed when a large tree toppled onto the car she was in.

-The storms downed trees and power lines across the region.
-Several lightning strikes led to structure fires in New Jersey and Massachusetts.
-Roads in many towns were impassible and some schools canceled classes on Wednesday due to the damage.
+Connecticut officials said two people in New Fairfield and Danbury were killed Tuesday in separate accidents when trees fell on their trucks, including a woman whose 3-year-old child escaped injury.
+In New York, falling trees in Newburgh claimed the lives of an 11-year-old girl in a parked car and a woman who was driving.

+More than 157,000 utility customers in New York were without power midday Wednesday.

 Most Read Nation & World Stories